You can set aside (i.e. expunge) your criminal conviction in Oregon by filing a written motion in the court in which you were convicted.

 Will the Court expunge my conviction?

-The trial judge has the discretion to expunge your criminal record.
+The trial judge has the discretion to expunge your conviction if you meet all the statutory eligibility requirements under ORS 137.225.
 In other words, the court can say yes or no. Judges look at each case individually because no two cases—and no two people—are the same.

 What happens when my criminal record is expunged?